 If you claim for the time you had to take off work due to your accident injury and receive compensation for lost wages, then this usually is considered taxable income just as your regular wages would have been.

 Will I be taxed on lawsuit claims?

 Should your claim against another party, or insurer, get to court and you are awarded punitive damages, typically this money would be taxable.
 Punitive damages are meant to deter bad behavior by punishing the guilty party, so it puts you in a better position and therefore is normally considered taxable income.

-These are general guidelines for what can and cannot be taxed from a car insurance settlement.
-Tax laws vary and are complex, so for any complicated or specific tax questions we recommend that you contact a tax expert for advice.
+These are general guidelines for what can and cannot be taxed from a car insurance settlement, but contact a Certified Public Accountant, or CPA, for specific tax questions.

 - NOLO.
 “Do I Need to Pay Tax on a Car Accident Settlement or Judgment?”
 Accessed June 2022.

 - AICPA.
 “Certified Public Accountant (CPA)” Accessed June 2022.